 The event built on the previous year’s Spooky Safari, which was a kid-friendly Halloween event.
 The new Howl-O-Scream was geared more towards teens and young adults with scares that startled but avoided the blood and gore of more adult-themed events.
 Land of Dragons remained as a “scare free” zone, where children could enjoy face painting and other kid-oriented fun.
 There was also a pumpkin patch near the Clydesdale habitat.

 The icon for the inaugural Howl-O-Scream was Dr. Livingsdoom, a mad scientist who served as the tour guide for the Haunted Jungle Trail maze.
-Livingsdoom was portrayed by Scott Swenson, who would become the face of Howl-O-Scream for more than a dozen years.
+The Livingsdoom character was created by Scott Swenson, who would help lead and become the face of Howl-O-Scream for more than a dozen years.
 The icon also made an appearance in Labyrinth of Lost Souls, a prison-like maze where trapped souls haunted the living through a variety of special effects.
 Dark Cavern rounded out the mazes, held inside Curiosity Caverns, combining the real nocturnal creatures with special effects and scares.